-On a public company's first-time adoption of the TIFRS, for any unrealized revaluation gain and cumulative translation adjustments (gains) recorded to shareholders' equity that the Company elects to transfer to retained earnings by application of the exemption under IFRS 1, the Company shall set aside an equal amount of special reserve.
-Following a company's adoption of the TIFRS for the preparation of its financial reports, when distributing distributable earnings, it shall set aside to special reserve based on the difference between the amount already set aside and the total debit balance of other shareholders' equity.
-For any subsequent reversal of other net deductions from shareholders' equity, the amount reversed may be distributed.
+On a public company's first-time adoption of the IFRS, for any unrealized revaluation gains and cumulative translation adjustments (gains) recorded to shareholders' equity that the company elects to transfer to retained earnings by application of the exemption under IFRS 1, the company shall set aside special reserve.
+For any subsequent use, disposal or reclassification of related assets, the Company can reverse the special reserve by the proportion of the special reserve first appropriated and distribute it.

-As of 31 December 2020 and 2019, the Company adopted the IFRS for the first time that the special reserve amounts were both NT\$45,420 thousand.
+As of 31 December 2021 and 2020, the Company adopted the IFRS for the first time that the special reserve amounts were both NT\$45,420 thousand.